Kansas Stone: Live and broadcast performances

 Kansas Stone has been featured on television and on the radio.
-On 20 April 2016, the group appeared on the Citytv network's morning televesion show Breakfast Television Montreal to perform their song Country Queen live.
-On 3 May 2016, the band was featured on Rogers TV performing their song Country 101 ahead of their debut EP release of the same name.
-In 2018, Kansas Stone performed original songs Up and Blaze of Nothing, as well as a cover of The Cadillac Three's White Lightning live on SiriusXM Canada.
+On 20 April 2016, the group appeared on the Citytv network's morning television show Breakfast Television Montreal to perform their song "Country Queen" live.
+On 3 May 2016, the band was featured on Rogers TV performing their song "Country 101" ahead of their debut EP release of the same name.
+In 2018, Kansas Stone performed original songs "Up" and "Blaze of Nothing", as well as a cover of The Cadillac Three's "White Lightning" live on SiriusXM Canada.

-In February 2016, Kansas Stone unveiled the official music video for the song Whiskey & Wine at The Ranch, a country bar in their home town of Barrie.
+In February 2016, Kansas Stone unveiled the official music video for the song "Whiskey & Wine" at The Ranch, a country bar in their hometown of Barrie.
 The event was hosted by CMT's Paul McGuire.
 During Canadian Music Week 2016, Kansas Stone performed at the Phoenix Concert Theatre in Toronto as part of their Boots & Hearts Hot Shots Showcase.
 In 2017, the band performed at Mavricks Music Hall in their home town of Barrie along with Blackjack Billy and Madeline.

 Festival appearances

 Kansas Stone has performed at a number of high-profile, regional music festivals.

 Havelock Country Jamboree – On 18 August 2016, the band performed at the Havelock Country Jamboree music festival, where headlining artists The Band Perry, Terri Clark, Scotty McCreery, and others also performed.
-The band is scheduled to perform at the festival again in 2019 along with a number of other artists including Billy Currington, Gord Bamford, and Brett Kissel, whom Kansas Stone has collaborated with.
+The band performed at the festival again in 2019 along with a number of other artists including Billy Currington, Gord Bamford, and Brett Kissel, whom Kansas Stone has collaborated with.

 Indie Week Canada – In both 2016 and 2017, the band performed at the annual Indie Week Canada music festival in Toronto.

 Country Wild – The band performed at Cobourg, Ontario's "Country Wild" music festival, both in 2017 and in 2019.

-Trackside Music Festival – In 2018, the band performed at the Trackside Music Festival in [London, Ontario], where Dierks Bentley, Dean Brody, and Emerson Drive also performed.
+Trackside Music Festival – In 2018, the band performed at the Trackside Music Festival in London, Ontario, where Dierks Bentley, Dean Brody, and Emerson Drive also performed.

-Kempenfest – In August 2019, Kansas stone is scheduled to perform at Kempenfest, where Loverboy, Jess Moskaluke, Teenage Head (band), and other artists will also be performing.
+Kempenfest – In August 2019, the band performed at Kempenfest, where Loverboy, Jess Moskaluke, Teenage Head (band), and other artists also performed.

 Recognition

 In 2015, Kansas Stone was chosen as one of six finalists for "The Next Country Music Star Talent Search," an annual event organized in part by the Havelock Country Jamboree.

-Kansas Stone's single, Blaze of Nothing, was nominated for the "Music Video of the Year" award at the 2019 Country Music Association of Ontario (CMAO) Awards.
+Kansas Stone's single, "Blaze of Nothing", was nominated for the "Music Video of the Year" award at the 2019 Country Music Association of Ontario (CMAO) Awards.